MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 1. If a user is running an older binary version, it's possible that there are breaking changes in the CodePush update that wouldn't be compatible with what they're running.

-2. If a user is running a newer binary version, then it's presumed that what they are running is newer (and potentially incompatible) with the CodePush update.
+2. If a user is running a newer binary version, then it's presumed that what they're running is newer (and potentially incompatible) with the CodePush update.

 If you ever want an update to target multiple versions of the app store binary, we also allow you to specify the parameter as a [semver range expression](https://github.com/npm/node-semver#advanced-range-syntax).
 That way, any client device running a version of the binary that satisfies the range expression (`semver.satisfies(version, range)` returns `true`) will get the update.
 Examples of valid **semver** range expressions are as follows: